 On May 19, 2016, the Company, through GDS Beijing, acquired all of the equity interests in Guangzhou Weiteng Construction Co., Ltd. ("WTENG") from a third party for an aggregate purchase price of RMB129,500, subject to adjustment, if any, pursuant to the terms and conditions of the equity purchase agreement.
 WTENG is a limited liability company organized and existing under the PRC law and owns a data center project in Guangzhou.
 At the date of acquisition, the data center has just commenced its operations.
 After the acquisition, WTENG became a wholly-owned subsidiary of the Company.
-The initial accounting for this acquisition is significant as measured by the assets or pre-tax earnings (loss) of the acquiree as a percentage of the Company's consolidated assets or pre-tax earnings (loss).
+The initial accounting for this acquisition is incomplete as the acquisition was completed at a date that was just prior to the issuance of the consolidated fanancial statements.
+Management does not believe this acquisition is significant as measured by the assets or pre-tax earnings (loss) of the acquiree as a percentage of the Company's consolidated assets or pre-tax earnings (loss), respectively.